Ekkehard-Schulze/indoor-climate-logger/README.md

   these go to the /lib folder.

   You may omit the drivers for the sensors you do not use.
-- indoor-climate-logger.py renamed to code.py, header edited for your desired user settings
+- _indoor-climate-logger.py_ renamed to _code.py_, header edited for your desired user settings
-- boot.py
+- _boot.py_
 - if you want to activate WiFi, edit settings_template.toml with your credentials and rename it to settings.toml
-- edit the user setting either in the head of "indoor-climate-logger.py", or, alternatively, in user_settings.template.py, which then must be saved as user_settings.py.
-If "user_settings.py" is present, it will override the setting in the head of "indoor-climate-logger.py".
+- edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in _user_settings.template.py_, which then must be saved as user_settings.py.
+If _user_settings.py_ is present, it will override the setting in the head of _indoor-climate-logger.py_.

   **you may like to use**
-  - The script "switch_RPiPico_to_USB_read_log_mode.py" runs in CPython and renames boot.py to boot.bak on the microcontroller, when plugged to a USB port, even when the filesystem is mounted read-only.
+  - The script _switch_RPiPico_to_USB_read_log_mode.py_ runs in CPython and renames _boot.py_ to boot.bak on the microcontroller, when plugged to a USB port, even when the filesystem is mounted read-only.
 After a reset or re-plug of the microcontroller, the the files system is mounted read only for the controller, and now log data can be copied to the PC.
 This is required, WiFi is not available or not activated.
 For convenience, this script may be located on the controller, however it also functions when located on the PC.

-  - The script "switch_RPiPico_to_write_log_mode.py" runs in CPython and renames boot.bak to boot.py.
-For the convenience of the developer, it also copies indoor-climate-logger.py to code.py and offers to delete indoor-climate-logger.py.
+  - The script _switch_RPiPico_to_write_log_mode.py_ runs in CPython and renames _boot.bak_ to _boot.py_.
+For the convenience of the developer, it also copies _indoor-climate-logger.py_ to _code.py_ and offers to delete _indoor-climate-logger.py_.
 After a reset or e-plug of the microcontroller, the the files system is mounted read write for the controller and the controller starts logging data.
 It is not possible to read the growing log file via USB, however in verboose mode the data are also pinted to the repl, e. g. when using the Thonny-IDE.
 For convenience, this script may be located on the controller, however it also functions when